Toxic Corporate Culture: Is It Sinking Your Organization?

 Do You Have a Toxic Corporate Culture?

-Where would you rather work?
+Where would you rather build your career?

 What Culture Would You Choose?